takaki-yuto/furima-app/README.md

 ### Association
-- has_many :products
+- has_many :products, dependent: :destroy
-- has_many :payment_methods
+- has_many :payment_methods, dependent: :destroy
-- has_one :point
+- has_one :point, dependent: :destroy
-- has_many :messages
+- has_many :messages, dependent: :destroy
-- has_one :residence
+- has_one :residence, dependent: :destroy